Jiff21/qa/README.md

 export GOOGLE_APPLICATION_CREDENTIALS='path/to/json_token.json'
 ```

+##### [<sup>1</sup>] Pipeline Variables
+The necessary pipeline variables depend on what you're using from this scaffolding.
+If you want to use qa/functional/steps/login.py you need to setup all the account variables.
+If you end up send allure reports be sure to add ALLURE_REPORT_HUB_URL, ALLURE_PROJECT_NAME, ALLURE_HUB_CLIENT_ID.
+If you're using the Google IAP OATH tool above be sure to set up CLIENT_ID and GOOGLE_APPLICATION_CREDENTIALS, you past in the content of the file for the value instead of a path like you use locally.

 ##### Setting Local Environment Variables (Optional)
 Copy the following text and add it to the end of ```qa/env/bin/activate```, then edit in your credentials so you won't have to add them on the command line when running tests locally, if necessary.
 It's just a skeleton for account setup if you're testing something with user login.
 Or variales for IAP or using a remote allure hub.